9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 Haskell type system provides, inserting arbitrary side effects into a Haskell program, anywhere.
-The dangers in doing this are significant: we can break optimizations, modify arbitrary locations in memory, remove files on the user\'s machine, or launch nuclear missiles from our Fibonacci sequences.
+The dangers in doing this are significant: we can break optimizations, modify arbitrary locations in memory, remove files on the user's machine, or launch nuclear missiles from our Fibonacci sequences.
 So why does this function exist at all?

-It exists precisely to enable Haskell to bind to C code that we know to be referentially transparent, but can\'t prove the case to the Haskell type system.
-It lets us say to the compiler, \"I know what I\'m doing - this code really is pure\".
+It exists precisely to enable Haskell to bind to C code that we know to be referentially transparent, but can't prove the case to the Haskell type system.
+It lets us say to the compiler, "I know what I'm doing - this code really is pure".
 For regular expression compilation, we know this to be the case: given the same pattern, we should get the same regular expression matcher every time.
-However, proving that to the compiler is beyond the Haskell type system, so we\'re forced to assert that this code is pure.
+However, proving that to the compiler is beyond the Haskell type system, so we're forced to assert that this code is pure.
 Using `unsafePerformIO` allows us to do just that.

-However, if we know the C code is pure, why don\'t we just declare it as such, by giving it a pure type in the import declaration?
+However, if we know the C code is pure, why don't we just declare it as such, by giving it a pure type in the import declaration?
 For the reason that we have to allocate local memory for the C function to work with, which must be done in the `IO` monad, as it is a local side effect.
-Those effects won\'t escape the code surrounding the foreign call, though, so when wrapped, we use `unsafePerformIO` to reintroduce purity.
+Those effects won't escape the code surrounding the foreign call, though, so when wrapped, we use `unsafePerformIO` to reintroduce purity.

 The argument to `unsafePerformIO` is the actual body of our compilation